chris-armstrong/dynaglue/README.md

 ## Status

 dynaglue is reasonably complete with a stable API.
 It is being improved over time and is used in production.

+The current version uses AWS SDK v3, which is a peer-dependency.

 There are some specific areas that could be improved, such as full transactions support, projection expressions, and returning capacity numbers.